2016 WMS ELECTIVE in WILDERNESS MEDICINE

 • Eligibility to sit for the Wilderness First Responder National Registry Examination (as applicable in home state)

-All this and more in the Great Smoky Mountains National Park of Tennessee!
+All this and more in the Blue Ridge Mountains of Virginia and the Jefferson National Forest!

 • Act as a medical group leader in backcountry or other remote settings